Hikki0710/Hikki0710/README.md

 ### <div align="center">I'm Antonino, an university student of computer science</div>

-- This is an account for fun projects where I will post various small and medium projects
+- This is an account for serious projects where I will post various large projects

-- account for serious projects click here -> [@Hikki0710](https://github.com/Hikki0710)
+- account for small and medium projects click here -> [@Antonino0704](https://github.com/Antonino0704/)

 <br/>